deeppavlov/DeepPavlov/README.md

 ### Inferring

-All models inherited from `deeppavlov.core.models.inferable.Inferable` interface can be inferred.
+All components inherited from `deeppavlov.core.models.component.Componet` abstract class can be inferred.
+The `__call__()` method should return what a compoent can do.
+For example, a *tokenizer* should return
-The `infer()` method should return what a model can do.
-For example, a *tokenizer* should return *tokens*, a *NER recognizer* should return *recognized entities*, a *bot* should return a *replica*.
+*tokens*, a *NER recognizer* should return *recognized entities*, a *bot* should return a *replica*.
-A particular format of returned data should be defined in `infer()`.
+A particular format of returned data should be defined in `__call__()`.

-Inferring is triggered by `deeppavlov.core.commands.train.infer_model_from_config()` function.
-There is no need in s separate JSON for inferring. `train_now` parameter is ignored during inferring.
+Inferring is triggered by `deeppavlov.core.commands.infer.interact_model()` function.
+There is no need in s separate JSON for inferring.

 ## License